-The international cast of “Tenet” also includes Robert Pattinson, Elizabeth Debicki, Dimple Kapadia, Aaron Taylor-Johnson, Clémence Poésy, with Michael Caine and Kenneth Branagh.
-Like every film he has directed since “The Dark Knight”, Nolan utilises a mixture of IMAX® and 70mm film to bring the story to the screen and the action sequences are gorgeous even in the standard format we saw it in for the review screening, at the Vue Cinema at the Lowry Outlet.
+The cast of “Tenet” also includes Robert Pattinson, Elizabeth Debicki, Dimple Kapadia, Aaron Taylor-Johnson, Clémence Poésy, with Michael Caine and Kenneth Branagh.
+Like every film he has directed since “The Dark Knight”, Nolan utilises a mixture of IMAX® and 70mm film to bring the story to the screen.
+And the action sequences are gorgeous even in the standard format we saw it in for the review screening (at the Vue Cinema at the Lowry Outlet).

-It was my first trip back to the cinema post COVID-19 lockdown restrictions and I don’t think there could be a better film to entice me out.
+It was my first trip back to the cinema post COVID-19 lockdown restrictions… I don’t think there could be a better film to entice me out!

 “Tenet” is produced by Emma Thomas and Nolan.
 Thomas Hayslip served as executive producer.
 Nolan’s behind-the-scenes creative team included director of photography Hoyte van Hoytema, following up their work together on “Interteller” (2014) and “Dunkirk” (2017).

-The score is composed by Ludwig Göransson, working for the first time with Nolan but following plaudits for his “Black Panther soundtrack.
+The score is composed by Ludwig Göransson, working for the first time with Nolan.
+This came on the back off plaudits for his “Black Panther” soundtrack.

 But this film is all about Washington.
 He was never in the shadow of his talented father but following his successful lead role in Blackkklansman he completely underlines his significance as a leading actor for the next decade.
 He has it all and he will be an important figure for young black actors in this new age of cinema.

 We love this film.
 No spoilers but it’s 9/10.
 You’ll have to watch it and rewatch but don’t punish the film for feeling stupid if you don’t understand it.
 Like a rollercoaster you don’t need to understand the mechanics of it before you buckle in.
 Just sit back and enjoy the ride!